 He felt his jaw go slack, it couldn't be, could it?
 "Is that..."

 "A hypercube, yes.
 Impressive that you were able to recognize it."

-Toma spun on his heel drawing back the arrow he'd readied, drawing a bead on the unfamiliar voice.
+Toma spun on his heel pulling back the arrow he'd readied, drawing a bead on the unfamiliar voice.
 The man could only be described as a giant.
-He looked middle eastern and his armor seemed Persian, he carried a scythe.
+He looked middle-eastern and his armor seemed Persian, he carried a scythe with a handle made of multiple bones.
 Toma let the arrow fly.
 "I don't know who you are, or what you just did, but you're toast."

 The man was fast, easily dodging the arrow, he chuckled, "Come now Hermes, we should follow the proper forms.
 Ceremony is ever so important.
 We'll start with introductions, of course.
 As I already know who you are, I'll introduce myself.
 I am Gilgamesh, perhaps you've heard of me?"